JohnIdyu/alx-backend-javascript/0x05-Node_JS_basic/README.md

 ### :heavy_check_mark: Solution
 > [:point_right: 0-console.js](0-console.js)
 <!---->

+[x] 1. **Using Process stdin**<br/>[1-stdin.js](1-stdin.js) contains a script that will be executed through the command line with the following requirements:
+  + It should display the message `Welcome to Holberton School, what is your name?` (followed by a new line).
+  + The user should be able to input their name on a new line.
+  + The program should display `Your name is: INPUT`.
+  + When the user ends the program, it should display `This important software is now closing` (followed by a new line).

 + [x] 2. **Reading a file synchronously with Node JS**<br/>[2-read_file.js](2-read_file.js) contains a module that exports a function `countStudents` with the following requirements:
   + Create a function named `countStudents`.
 It should accept a path in argument.